engincanv577/MeaTestCalibratorApp/README.md

 This application is built based on MeaTest M133C Calibration Device RS232 Communication.

 If you want to get detailed information about the device please follow regarding link: https://www.meatest.com/files/download/man/m133cm_32.pdf

+Note: I am still trying to improve the application. :)